seermer/TensorFlow2-WGAN-GP/README.md

 You can train just like a keras model with fit().\
 And you can pass custom models as generator and critic(discriminator).

-Currently implementing support to custom dataset
+support custom critic/generator and cutom dataset